GoogleChrome/chrome-extensions-samples/api-samples/default_command_override/README.md

 ## Overview

-The extension sets Ctrl+Shift+Left and "Ctrl+Shift+Right as command inputs in the manifest, and uses `chrome.commands.onCommand.addListener()` to trigger switching tabs.
+The extension sets Ctrl+Shift+Left and Ctrl+Shift+Right as command inputs in the manifest, and uses `chrome.commands.onCommand.addListener()` to trigger switching tabs.

 ## Running this extension